SoftWheels-Belgium/goenvloader/README.md

 # goenvloader
-goenvloader is a golang package to load any env file
+goenvloader is a golang package to load any *.env* file

 # Description
-This package contains only one fonction *Load*.

-To use it you have to pass the path of the env file and any structure pointer to get environment data.
+You can either load our *.env* into a map[string]string or into a struct.

+There are two functions :

+- *LoadToMap(filename string) map[string]string* which loads your env file into a map[string]string
+- *Load(filename string, config interface{})* which loads your env file into a well defined structure

-You can use the *mapstructure* to remap value between your struct and env file.
+You can use the *mapstructure* to remap value between your struct and the env file.

 NB: Do not use composed struct

 # How to get ?
-export GOPRIVATE=github.com/JustinCassart/goenvloader
 go get github.com/JustinCassart/goenvloader